pellared/otel-logs-talk/slides.md

 Now, I have to admit something: I was actually doing this back in 2019.
 Not because I was some visionary genius, but because I only had access to an efficient logs backend.
 When you're stuck with one tool, you get creative.
-Turns out, constraints sometimes lead to good architectural decisions.
-Who knew?

 [click]
-Of course, there are huge trade-offs.
+Of course, there are huge trade-offs of such approach.
-Storage costs and processing overhead on the backend, bigger network traffic, the existential crisis of "am I doing observability wrong?".
+Additional storage costs, processing overhead on the backend, bigger network traffic, not mentioning the existential crisis of "am I doing observability wrong?".
 But when it works, it's like having X-ray vision into your systems.
 Everything is connected, everything has context, and you can slice and dice your data however you want without wondering if you forgot to add that one crucial attribute to your metric.
-And always remember, there is no silver bulet.
+However, always remember, there is no silver bulet.

 [click]
 You can read about it more online.